 - Open any web browser and go to the official website of Discord.
 You’ll find many updates available for the application.
 You can either perform the update process based on the version you have or you can get the newest update to avoid any other issue.

 - Nonetheless, choose the update and install it.
-Once the update is done, open Discord and checks if it gets stuck on the Start screen or not.
+Once the update is done, open Discord and check if it gets stuck on the Start screen or not.

 Way 4: Quit Discord Using Command Prompt